SMRT2/smartcloud-guides/guides/auto_guide.md

 Windows wallet to add masternode
 ---------------------------------

-1. Open the SMRT Coin Desktop Wallet.
+1. Open the SMRTC Coin Desktop Wallet.
 2. Go to RECEIVE and create a New Address: MN1
-3. Send 5000 smrt to MN1.
+3. Send 5000 smrtc to MN1.
 4. Wait for confirmations.
 5. Go to Tools -> "Debug console - Console"
 6. Type the following command: masternode outputs